Tax Tax Advice

 Other scenarios

 The calculations become more complex if your business is part of a group or if you are carrying out qualifying R&D as a subcontractor.
-If you are part of a group, for example, you can elect to pass on your RDEC grant to the group to offset other tax liabilities.
+If you are part of a group, for example, where companies are part of a group, RDEC claims and tax liabilities may interact through group relief and the RDEC set-off rules, but the credit itself is not simply transferable between group companies without restriction.

 In scenarios like this, it can be useful to take professional advice to find out which approach is most beneficial to your business.